-These Christmas monster cookies are thick, chewy and full of goodies!
-They are a peanut butter base cookie with oats, chocolate chips, m&m’s and lots of red and green sprinkles.
+Celebrate the holidays with a batch of these delicious Christmas monster cookies!
+They are a peanut butter cookie mixed with oats, chocolate chips, m&m's and topped with festive sprinkles.

 Today is day 8 of the '12 days of Christmas Cookies' here on Modern Crumb!

 Christmas monster cookies are all about having fun!
 My kids love to make monster cookies and we knew we needed a Christmas variation.
 Here is the regular non-Christmas monster cookie recipe.

 Of course we added every single Christmas sprinkle in the pantry.
 Because you can.
 Get crazy with these.

 If you love peanut butter cookies, these Christmas peanut butter cookie bars would also be a good one to try.
 And on the subject of peanut butter (because you can never have too much peanut butter) I would highly suggest these buckeye balls.